 TDD works satisfactorily, as long as the business owner is familiar with the unit test framework being used and their technical skills are strong enough, which is not always the case.
 In these circumstances, BDD has the advantage because the test cases can be written in a common language used by the stakeholders such as for example, English.
 This access to clearer, low-jargon communication is probably the biggest advantage to using BDD, making it possible for collaboration between the technical and non-technical teams to run with improved efficiency.

 What gives business value to the software?

-Answare is simple: working features.
-For example when we have a flight management comapny.
-One of business goals may be satisfy customers by providing a simple and convinient way for them to manage thair flights.
-Some feautures that might help achieve this goal could be:
+The answer is simple: working features.
+For example when we have a flight management company.
+One of the business goals may be satisfied customers by providing a simple and convenient way for them to manage their flights.
+Some features that might help achieve this goal could be: